Helps your body absorb medicines that are injected into your skin. Also helps your body absorb radioactive substances during subcutaneous urography.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using furosemide (Lasix®), phenytoin (Dilantin®), or a sedative such as Valium® or Xanax®.
+- Make sure your doctor knows if you also use dopamine (Intropin®), furosemide (Lasix®), phenytoin (Dilantin®), or a sedative (such as alprazolam, clonazepam, diazepam, lorazepam, Valium®, Xanax®).

-- Tell your doctor if you are using aspirin, or similar medicines such as Asacol®, Colazal®, Dipentum®, Pentasa®, or Rowasa®.
-Tell your doctor if you are using cold or allergy medicine, hormone medicine, or a steroid medicine such as cortisone.
+- Tell your doctor if you use aspirin or similar medicines such as Asacol®, Colazal®, Dipentum®, Pentasa®, or Rowasa®.
+Tell your doctor if you are using cold or allergy medicine, a hormone medicine (such as estrogen), or a steroid medicine (such as cortisone).

 Warnings While Using This Medicine